nixworks/public/news/2010/05/16/index.md

 _Context: Puerto Rico_

 ### [Brazilian President Luiz Inacio Lula da Silva flies from Moscow, where he met Russian President Dmitry Medvedev, to Tehran for a meeting with Iranian officials there on the nuclear issue. ](/news/2010/05/16/brazilian-president-luiz-ina-cio-lula-da-silva-flies-from-moscow-where-he-met-russian-president-dmitry-medvedev-to-tehran-for-a-meeting-wi.md)
-_Context: Dmitry Medvedev, Luiz Inácio Lula da Silva, Moscow, Tehran_
+_Context: Dmitry Medvedev, Luiz Inacio Lula da Silva, Moscow, Tehran_

 ### [The Republic of Korea Navy fires shots at a patrol boat from North Korea during a skirmish. ](/news/2010/05/16/the-republic-of-korea-navy-fires-shots-at-a-patrol-boat-from-north-korea-during-a-skirmish.md)
 _Context: North Korea, South Korean Navy_